Data Subject Representation

 How It Works

 A representation workflow starts with authority.
-Who is the data subject?
+Who is the data subject or affected category?
 What body claims to represent them?
-Is there a mandate, or does national law allow independent action?
+Is there a signed mandate, or does national law allow independent action?
 Which Article 77, 78, 79, or 82 route is being used?

-AI-related representation should identify the system, controller, processor, affected group, data categories, decision or processing purpose, notices, access responses, objection records, appeal records, model or vendor documentation, screenshots, and dates.
-The body should preserve both individual narratives and evidence of the recurring pattern.
+The next step is the processing theory.
+The record should identify the controller, processor, product or system, affected group, data categories, purpose, legal basis theory, notices, access responses, objection records, appeal records, decision letters, model or vendor documentation, screenshots, and dates.

 For cross-border matters, representation may need to coordinate with the supervisory-authority system, national court rules, and local rules on collective or representative action.
 Article 80 is a doorway, not a complete procedure manual.